 The Grand Union Training Partnership is an experienced school-centred initial teacher training consortium with over twenty years of experience training secondary school teachers in Northamptonshire and Milton Keynes.
 Working with a close network of secondary partnership schools most of our trainees live in the Northampton and the Milton Keynes area and the scheme is very conscious of its role in training local people for employment in their home area.

-We provide Secondary PGCE courses, validated by The University of Leicester, in Business Studies, English, History, Mathematics, Computer Science, Geography, Modern Foreign Languages, Physics, Chemistry and Biology.
+We provide Secondary PGCE courses, validated by The University of Leicester, in Business Studies, English, History, Mathematics, Computer Science, Geography, Modern Foreign Languages, Design and Technology, Physics, Chemistry and Biology.
 We aim to give trainees, whom we refer to as Associate Teachers, as much practical experience of working in the partnership schools as possible.

 As an Associate Teacher your work and programme of study is supervised by a mentor who will take a close interest in your development.
 This part of the course is complemented by a general professional studies programme provided in co-operation with The University of Leicester.

 Our overall aim is to produce reflective professionals who are confident in applying for and starting their first jobs as school teachers.
 We are also training people to get teaching jobs, and our high employment rates show that we are incredibly successful in this.
 Traditionally, over half of our secondary Associate Teachers take up their first teaching posts in the scheme's partnership schools.
 At the end of the course, our trainees qualify with Qualified-Teacher Status (QTS) and a Post-Graduate Certificate in Education (PGCE) which also carries it with it Master’s Credits (and can be topped up with further modules to equate to a Master’s Degree.)